tanlin2013/stockbot/README.md

 ### Goals ###

-* reinforced, self-supervised or unsupervised investor
+* Reinforced, self-supervised or unsupervised investor
-* unsupervised screener
+* Unsupervised screener
-* proceed with human permission on telegram
+* Proceed with human permission on Telegram
-* deploy to aws
+* Deploy to AWS

 ### Get started ###